 13. “I hope this doesn’t come off too strong, but I’ve been thinking of you.
 I hope you’re OK.”

 Acknowledging that you may be bold in your well wishes is important in some situations.
-You want the person you’re speaking with to be comfortable and receptive of what you’re about to say — not caught off guard.
+You want the person you’re speaking with to be comfortable and receptive to what you’re about to say — not caught off guard.

 14. “I’ve been thinking of you and what you’re going through.
 I’m here to talk if you ever need someone.”